The DDDA cabal

 Ah yes.
 Who is on the Public Accounts Committee?
 Interesting.

-One thought on “The DDDA cabal”
+One response to “The DDDA cabal”

-1. Shut down the Dublin Developer’s Autocracy (DDDA) immediately.
+Shut down the Dublin Developer’s Autocracy (DDDA) immediately.

 Shut down Anglo-Irish immediately: scamming the national pension funds for billions to save property developers is only proof of a banana republic, as sung by The Boomtown Rats.